-Professional memberships include the Texas Funeral Directors Association, National Funeral Directors Association, the Cremation Association of North America, the Hill Country Funeral Directors Association, and the Funeral Ethics Association, along with membership in Kerrville Area Chamber of Commerce, the West Kerr Chamber of Commerce, and the Junction Chamber of Commerce.
+Professional memberships include the Texas Funeral Directors Association, National Funeral Directors Association, the Cremation Association of North America, the Hill Country Funeral Directors Association where she currently serves as Secretary, and the Funeral Ethics Association, along with membership in Kerrville Area Chamber of Commerce, the West Kerr Chamber of Commerce, and the Junction Chamber of Commerce.
 As a member of the Junction Rotary Club, Larissa served as President for the 2014-2015 year.

 Larissa and Mark are members of Notre Dame Catholic Church in Kerrville where they stay active in church and school activities.
 They are proud Navy parents to two boys currently serving, and four talented young ladies.
 Mark and Larissa like to travel and spend as much family time together as possible.
 They have a small farm that homes many beloved pets.

 December 2019, marks Larissa's twenty year anniversary of serving in the funeral profession.